Subtract Two Numbers represented as Linked Lists

 Given two linked lists that represent two large positive numbers.
-Subtract the smaller number from larger one and return the difference as a linked list.
-Note that the input lists may be in any order, but we always need to subtract smaller from larger one.
+Subtract the smaller number from the larger one and return the difference as a linked list.
+Note that the input lists may be in any order, but we always need to subtract smaller from the larger ones.

 It may be assumed that there are no extra leading zeros in input lists.

-2) If sizes not are same, then append zeros in smaller linked list.
+- If sizes are not the same, then append zeros in the smaller linked list.

-3) If size are same, then follow below steps:
+- If the size is the same, then follow the below steps:

-….b) One by one subtract nodes of smaller sized linked list from larger size.
+- One by one subtract nodes of the smaller-sized linked list from the larger size.
 Keep track of borrow while subtracting.

 Following is the implementation of the above approach.